alibaba/GraphScope/docs/flex/interactive/development/dev_and_test.md

 - `USE_PTHASH`: Indicates whether to use a perfect hash when building the vertex map.
 - `OPTIMIZE_FOR_HOST`: Determines if Flex should be optimized for performance on the current machine.
 Note that enabling this option may result in a binary that does not run on different platforms or CPU architectures.

+### Wal Writer

+Interactive use WAL(Write Ahead Logging) to ensure the data integrity.
+Two different wal writer is provided with respect to different storage interface: `LocalWalWriter` for writing wals to local disk and `KafkaWalWriter` for persisting wals on kafka.

+You could switch the wal writer type in the configuration.
+See [Configuration](./../configuration.md#service-configuration).

+#### Local Wal Writer

+The default wal writer, you don't need to do anything, just make sure your disk has enough space

+#### Kafka Wal Writer

+You need to deploy a kafka cluster first.
+For details, please refer to [Kafka Documentation](https://kafka.apache.org/documentation/).
+Follow the [QuickStart](https://kafka.apache.org/quickstart) to deploy a service.

+#### Performance

+##### Settings

+##### Producing Wals

+##### Consuming Wals

 ## Testing

 Numerous test cases have been created for Interactive, which can be referenced in the GitHub workflow[interactive.yaml](https://github.com/alibaba/GraphScope/blob/main/.github/workflows/interactive.yml).